CHEMICAL FREE INGREDIENTS

 It is suggested for relaxing muscles, relieving spasms, releasing inflammation and alleviating tension including headaches.

-Premenstrual, menstrual and menopausal symptoms can also be reduced.
+Premenstrual, menstrual and menopausal symptoms can also be reduced along with adrenal complaints.

 Terpinen-4-ol, (Z)-Sabinene Hydrate, Linalyl Acetate, Gamma-Terpinene, a-Terpineol, (E)-Sabinene Hydrate.